jamilurrahman12/proxmox/README.md

-Moreover, in any production Proxmox cloud environment the whole network configuration might look like -
+Moreover, in any production Proxmox cloud environment, the whole network configuration might look like -

 *** we'll configure 4th interface (ens39) for Ceph network later.